XeSoft/Utilities/README.md

 # Utilities
 General utility functions in F#.

+### Agents

+Based on the MailboxProcessor, these components were created to ease the boilerplate in creating agents to process chunks of work.

+##### Agent

+Functions to create, send messages to, and stop a mailbox processor.

+##### AgentDistributor

+Itself an agent, it takes submitted messages and distributes them off to other agents based on the provided hashing function.
+Agents are commissioned as needed (per hash value) and decommissioned when idle.

 ### CircularDictionary

 This is a combination of a dictionary and a circular buffer.
 Created with an initial capacity.